jorgebucaran/cookbook.fish/README.md

 You can't.
 In fish, functions are always public.

-As a workaround, use a custom namespace to prefix a function you want to treat as private.
+As a workaround, use a custom namespace to prefix any function you want to treat as private.

 ```fish
 function _prefix_my_function
 end
 ```

-It's not impossible to simulate private scope using [`functions -e`](http://fishshell.com/docs/current/commands.html#functions), but it's likely to perform slowly.
+It's not impossible to simulate private scope using [`functions -e`](http://fishshell.com/docs/current/commands.html#functions), however it's likely to perform poorly.

 <details>
 <summary>Example</summary>